dlang/DIPs/DIPs/DIP1NNN-MVF.md

 At a recent security conference, a Microsoft engineer revealed that approximately 70% of security vulnerabilities in Microsoft products are due to memory safety bugs[2].

 As more and more devices become connected to the Internet and other networks, the severity of memory safety exploits increases significantly.
-In October of 2016 malicious actors exploited seemingly innoculous devices from printers to baby monitors to perform a distributed denial of service attack on DNS provider Dyn[5].
+In October of 2016 malicious actors exploited seemingly innocuous devices from printers to baby monitors to perform a distributed denial of service attack on DNS provider Dyn[5].

 At the "Trends in Systems Programming" panel at DConf 2017, Walter Bright had this to say[1]: